aslom/serverless-nyc-bai-case-study/README.md

     * Select your API: `ibmcloud api https://api.ng.bluemix.net`
     * Login: `ibmcloud login`
     * You should have an org created already.
 Target your org with the command `ibmcloud target --cf`
-    * You should have a space created as well, called dev.
+    * You should have a space that was created automatically for you as well, called dev.
 If you did, then the `ibmcloud target --cf` command would show that this space was targeted, and you can skip the steps for creating a space.
       * If you do not have a space; let's create one.
 In this example, we'll call our space dev, but you can choose anything you want: `ibmcloud cf create-space dev`
       * Ensure your org & space is correctly targeted using `ibmcloud target --cf`
       * Confirm cloud-functions plugin is installed: `ibmcloud fn` should return some help information.